dfalster/dfalster.github.io/source/_posts/2013-08-23-making-a-case-for-a-fully-open-trait-database.md

 # Responses

 Jens Kattge and Gerhard Boenisch, the main organisers of TRY, have posted [a response to my letter on the TRY website](http://www.try-db.org/TryWeb/Contact.php).
 I would like to thank Jens and Gerhard for reading my post and responding to the issues raised.

+# Edits

+Some more resources I became aware of, after making this post:

+* Whitlock, M.C.
+(2011) Data archiving in ecology and evolution: best practices.
+Trends in Ecology & Evolution, 26, 61–65.
+[DOI: 10.1016/j.tree.2010.11.006](http://doi.org/10.1016/j.tree.2010.11.006)
+* [The Panton Principles](http://pantonprinciples.org/): Principles for Open Data in Science.
+States *"Science is based on building on, reusing and openly criticising the published body of scientific knowledge.
+For science to effectively function, and for society to reap the full benefits from scientific endeavours, it is crucial that science data be made open."*
+* [Open Definitionn](http://opendefinition.org/) sets out principles that define “openness” in relation to data and content.
+States *“A piece of data or content is open if anyone is free to use, reuse, and redistribute it — subject only, at most, to the requirement to attribute and/or share-alike.”*.
+See full definition [here](http://opendefinition.org/okd/).